sprytechies/yii2-resque/README.md

 Usage
 -----

-Once the extension is installed,  :
+Once the extension is installed  :

 1. Create a folder `components` in your app.
     You can put all your class files into this `components` folder.